ofasgard/ungoliant/README.md

 Here's how it works:

 1. Use Nmap with the -oX option to scan your targets and output the results to an XML file.
+Use the -n switch if you don't want to scan hostnames.
 2. Provide the XML file to ungoliant along with the proxy you want to pass requests through.
 3. Ungoliant will look for HTTP/HTTPS webservers and enumerate them through the proxy you provided.
 4. When it's done, you can go to Burp/ZAP and run spiders or scans on the results.